AdamScherlis/adamscherlis.github.io/posts/ternary-plots/index.md

 ![bond triangle](../../assets/ternary/van-arkel.jpg)

+(Hmm.
+One could apply that trick to quite a lot of things...)

 The baryon decuplet is often drawn in a sort of ternary diagram of quark content -- although the chart slightly predates the idea of quarks:

 ![Baryon decuplet](../../assets/ternary/baryons.png)